-THE GODHEAD—Our God is One, but manifested in three Persons—the Father, the Son, and the Holy Spirit, being coequal (Deut.
+THE GODHEAD—Our God is One, but in three manifestations—the Father, the Son, and the Holy Spirit, being coequal (Deut.
 6:4; Phil.
 2:6).
-God the Father is greater than all; the Sender of the Word (Logos) and the Begetter (John 14:28; John 16:28; John 1:14).
-The Son is the Word flesh-covered, the One Begotten, and has existed with the Father from the beginning (John 1:1; John 1:18; John 1:14).
+God the Father is; the Sender of the Word (Logos) and the Begetter (John 14:28; John 16:28; John 1:14).
+The Son is the Word flesh-covered, the One Begotten, and has existed with the Father from the beginning (John 1:1; John 1:18; John 1:14) and is the fulness of the Godhead Bodily (Colossians 2:9).
 The Holy Spirit proceeds forth from both the Father and the Son and is eternal (John 14:16; John 15:26).

 MAN, HIS FALL AND REDEMPTION—Man is a created being, made in the likeness and image of God, but through Adam’s transgression and fall, sin came into the world.
 The Bible says “...all have sinned, and come short of the glory of God,” and “...There is none righteous, no, not one” (Rom.
 3:10; 3:23).
 Jesus Christ, the Son of God, was manifested to undo the works of the devil and gave His life and shed His blood to redeem and restore man back to God (Rom.
 5:14; 1 John 3:8).